jtablesaw/tablesaw/README.md

 # Please Note

-__I am not currently maintaining, supporting, or extending this software due to a lack of time.
-I may fix a few bugs, but cannot commit to doing so in a timely manner.__
+__Unfortunately, I have limited time to support this software, and so I cannot currently commit to addressing issues in a timely manner.__

 ### Overview